Flajt/castro/README.md

  - generate QR-Codes for your tables so you know when which customer was at your resturant
  - enter / view resturant opening times so you will always be on time
  - figure out what a resturant is offering by viewing it's *tags* (resturants can create these)
- - have a look at the menue before you arrive (resturants can upload there menue for customers via pdf files)
+ - have a look at the digital menu as soon as you take a seat (resturants can upload there menu for customers via pdf files)
  - call the resturant right away for questions or reservations (resturants can store there phone number in app)
  - **it's free**
  - more features yet to come